oddbear/GoXLR-TouchPortal-Plugin/README.md

 ### Setup:

-Download latest .NET 5.0 Console Runtime from [Microsoft](https://dotnet.microsoft.com/download/dotnet/5.0/runtime)
+Download latest [.NET 5.0 Console Runtime](https://dotnet.microsoft.com/download/dotnet/5.0/runtime) from Microsoft.

 - Only the correct runtime will work.
 For a plugin targeting .Net 5, only .Net runtime will work (not .Net 6, or .Net 4.x).